myanmar - prevention

 Starting Point

-Khin Ma Ma Myo is a Professor at the Department of International Relations and Political Science, University of Yangon, Myanmar.
-She has an extensive academic background and has been conducting conflict management and resolution classes since 2005-2006.
-Additionally, she has written papers and contributed to discussions on peace, including a notable paper for the CSIS Pacific Forum in Hawaii.
-Her academic work informs Myanmar’s complex history of crises and conflicts, which began soon after the country’s independence in 1948.
+Ms. Khin Ma Ma Myo is a Professor at the Department of International Relations and Political Science, University of Yangon, Myanmar.
+She has an extensive academic background and has been conducting conflict management as well as resolution classes since 2005-2006.
+Additionally, she has written papers and contributed to discussions on peace, including a notable paper for the Pacific Forum CSIS in Hawaii.
+Her academic work sheds light on Myanmar’s complex history of crises and conflicts, which began soon after the country’s independence in 1948.

-Motivated by a deep concern for the continuous crises in her country, the respondent became an advocate for peace and conflict resolution.
-Her philosophy is centred on the idea that Myanmar’s conflicts are driven by specific armed groups seeking power, rather than broad-based ethnic or religious conflicts.
+Motivated by a deep concern for the continuous crises in her country, she became an advocate for peace and conflict resolution.
+In her view, Myanmar’s conflicts are driven by specific armed groups seeking power, rather than broad-based ethnic or religious conflicts.
 She believes in addressing misconceptions about ethnonationalism, stressing that not all ethnic groups are involved in armed struggles and that peaceful cooperation is possible.
 Her vision involves creating awareness and understanding to reduce fear and discrimination.

 Her focus areas include peace processes, conflict resolution, ethnic relations, and transitional justice.
 Through her teaching, writing, and participation in peace-related forums, she aims to foster greater awareness and contribute towards peace in Myanmar.